qaalabs/DE5M6/docs/day4/sprint1.md

 ## Hands-On Tasks (2-3 points)

-### Configuration Externalization (3 points)
+### Configuration Externalisation (3 points)

-!!! abstract "As a Developer, I want to parameterize the data source and output file so that others can reuse it."
+!!! abstract "As a Developer, I want to parameterise the data source and output file so that others can reuse it."

 **Key Tasks:**